 Why this is so important

-It should be evident by now—either from watching all the moves that our industry has been making, or by reading this—that conditional access and zero trust are just the way end user computing should work.
-This is how we make the “any-any-any” vision we’ve been talking about work securely.
+It should be evident by now—either from watching all the moves that our industry has been making, or by reading this—that conditional access and zero trust are just the way end user computing should work in the cloud and mobile era.
+This is how we make the “any-any-any” vision we’ve been talking about for years actually work!
 I’m excited to see how this develops, because I truly believe that these concepts are the most important thing in our industry since mobility and the cloud.